Free Online Wedding Dance Lessons

 In this video, I use what we call a "marching" step.
 It's the most basic dance step you can use.
 We simply mark the beat with each step, while staying relaxed and engaging the hips.
 But more about that below.

-First thing first, you will need to learn the basics of partner dancing:
+First thing first, as this course is designed for absolute beginners, you will need to learn the basics of partner dancing:

 Then we can implement and practice them by learning very simple moves: